udunkulu/udunkulu.api/README.md

   - `user-controller.js` : not its camel or snake case counterparts

 ## Coding convention
-To be provided later: But basically the following serve for now we depend
+To be provided later but basically the following serves for now:
-- We uses `ESLint` and `AirBnG JavaScript style guide`
+- We use `ESLint` and `AirBnG JavaScript style guide`
 - If you are using VSCode, You are encouraged to install `ESLint` extension by `Dirk Baeumer` and make sure it is enabled